 - Anxiety and/or depression

 Emotional abuse – Also referred to as psychological abuse, emotional abuse occurs when an older adult is harmed through threats, insults, humiliation, and fear.
-This form of abuse is believed to be the most common yet one of the hardest to detect because it lacks clear evidence when it takes place.
+This form of abuse is believed to be the most common yet hardest to detect because it lacks clear evidence of when it occurs.
 If you believe your loved one might be the victim of emotional or psychological abuse, look for the following warning signs:

 - Fear and anxiety